dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon can easily evaluate in context of undefined words.
 A convenient idea is to treat undefined words as having a 'future' definition, to be fulfilled by human or software agents.
 Evaluation then usefully proceeds in context of multiple futures, enabling intermediate observations that do not depend on the definition of the future.

 Unlike command pattern, futures and promises can be *monotonic*.
 That is, we never need to destructively update the dictionary, or monotonically increment an auxiliary `future.fulfilled` boolean from `false` to `true`.
-Monotonicity is a very useful feature for many use cases.
-For example, it greatly simplifies reasoning about security and non-repudiation.
+Monotonicity is a very useful feature.
+For example, it greatly simplifies reasoning about security and non-repudiation, and enables partial evaluation and compaction of the dictionary.

-While I haven't hammered out the details for futures and promises, I think they should be favored in cases where their use will not significantly harm performance.
-A nice property of futures is that they can be *frozen* at some point after being fulfilled, which may permit optimizations and compactions.
+Futures should be favored over command pattern in cases where their use will not significantly hurt performance or confuse agents.

 ## Dictionary Objects